wp-plugins/home-quick-links/readme.md

 1. Add the `[quick_links]` shortcode in the page where you want the buttons to be displayed

 ## Changelog ##
+### 1.1.1 ###
+ - Check whether or not Modernizr has already been loaded before loading our customized copy

 ### 1.1 ###
 - Add flexbox support to center items in the parent container
 - Add a custom build of Modernizr to detect flexbox support